Radar in World War II

 By the time of the Battle of Britain in mid-1940, the Royal Air Force (RAF) had fully integrated RDF as part of the national air defence.

-In the United States, the technology was demonstrated during December 1934, although it was only when war became likely that the U.S. recognized the potential of the new technology, and began development of ship- and land-based systems.
-The first of these were fielded by the U.S. Navy in early 1940, and a year later by the U.S. Army.
+In the United States, the technology was demonstrated during December 1934.
+However, it was only when war became likely that the U.S. recognized the potential of the new technology, and began the development of ship- and land-based systems.
+The U.S. Navy fielded the first of these in early 1940, and a year later by the U.S. Army.
 The acronym RADAR (for Radio Detection And Ranging) was coined by the U.S. Navy in 1940, and the term "radar" became widely used.

 While the benefits of operating in the microwave portion of the radio spectrum were known, transmitters for generating microwave signals of sufficient power were unavailable; thus, all early radar systems operated at lower frequencies (e.g., HF or VHF).
 In February 1940, Great Britain developed the resonant-cavity magnetron, capable of producing microwave power in the kilowatt range, opening the path to second-generation radar systems.